-Art Deco Era designs are very distinct and includes calibre cut stones, geometric shapes, & intricately cut filigree work.
+Art Deco Era designs are distinct and include caliber cut stones, geometric shapes, and intricately cut filigree work.
 Popular materials used in jewelry designs were platinum, Marcasites, glass, pearls, and rubies.
-Art Deco Era jewelry was more lightweight than previous styles from the Victorian & Art Nouveau eras.
-Prolific designers during the time included CoCo Chanel (1883-1971), and the Van Cleef & Arpels company, credited for developing the “invisible setting” on rings.
+Art Deco Era jewelry was lighter than previous styles from the Victorian and Art Nouveau eras.
+Prolific designers during the time included CoCo Chanel (1883-1971) and the Van Cleef and Arpels company, credited for developing the “invisible setting” on rings.

-Coco Chanel, French fashion designer is credited with popularizing less restrictive & more casual chic womenswear look post World War I. Photo courtesy of Roger Viollet/Getty Images
+Coco Chanel, the French fashion designer, is credited with popularizing the less restrictive and casual chic womenswear look post World War I. Photo courtesy of Roger Viollet/Getty Images

 There were numerous technological advances in jewelry making during the early 20th century.
 The innovations can be seen in the designs and materials of choice during the Art Deco Era.
-High quality synthetic gemstones and materials were increasingly used for imitating natural stones.
-Bakelite, synthetic rubies and synthetic sapphires were routinely used for rectangular shaped rings and other geometric designs.
-White gold and cultured pearls were very popular during the 1920s, becoming an iconic signature look of the Art Deco Era.
+High-quality synthetic gemstones and materials were increasingly used for imitating natural stones.
+Bakelite, synthetic rubies, and sapphires were used for rectangular rings and other geometric designs.
+White gold and cultured pearls were trendy during the 1920s, becoming an iconic signature look of the Art Deco Era.

-1922 Art Deco Era Brooch & Necklace Ellis Gift Catalog From The Ellis Brothers Ltd Catalog, Toronto Canada.
+1922 Art Deco Era Brooch and Necklace Ellis Gift Catalog From The Ellis Brothers Ltd Catalog, Toronto, Canada.
 Archives.org

-After Bohemia was dissolved and became Czechoslovakia in 1918, distinctive high quality glass & crystal jewelry began to be exported until World War II.
+After Bohemia was dissolved and became Czechoslovakia in 1918, distinctive, high-quality glass and crystal jewelry began to be exported until World War II.
 Art Deco Era Czech jewelry included beaded tassel necklaces and intricately cut brooches with filigree work.
-Czech jewelry became so popular that other regions began to imitate the aesthetic and quality.
+Czech jewelry became so popular that other regions began to imitate its aesthetic and quality.

 Art Deco Era Amber Czech beaded tassel necklace.
 Zanathia Jewelry Collection